Training on Climat Smart Agriculture’s approach and techniques

 An online meeting will be organized with the volunteer before his/her arrival to organize more precisely the training/identify the topics.

-The volunteer will have a few days to learn about READA and design the training (2 to days).
+The volunteer will have a few days to learn about READA and design the training with the management team (at least 3 days).

 The training will be then from 3 to 5 days depending on the availability of the teams.